Skip to main content

 Summary

-Flexible pricing commitment that reduces AWS costs by up to 72% compared to on-demand pricing.
+Flexible pricing commitment that reduces AWS compute and database costs by up to 72% compared to on-demand pricing.

 Key Facts

-• Flexible pricing commitment that reduces AWS costs by up to 72% compared to on-demand pricing
+• Flexible pricing commitment that reduces AWS compute and database costs by up to 72% compared to on-demand pricing

-• AWS applies your Savings Plan to any eligible compute usage that matches your commitment level
+• AWS applies your Savings Plan to any eligible usage that matches your commitment level

 Entity Definitions